 Veterans & Addiction

 Veterans are one of the specialized populations that are most highly affected by substance abuse.
 Unfortunately, not just these individuals but their families are also often affected by substance abuse and addiction.
-When this occurs, it is important to help these individuals find treatment that provides specialized, individualized care appropriate for this population.
+When this occurs, it is important to gain an understanding about veterans & addiction, and help these individuals find treatment that provides specialized, individualized care appropriate for this population.

-Veterans and Addiction: How and Why It Happens
+Veterans & Addiction: How and Why It Happens

 Substance abuse is a serious problem among veterans.
 According to the Substance Abuse and Mental Health Services Administration, 7.1 percent of veterans between 2004 and 2006 met the criteria for a substance use disorder.
 But why does this occur?